Super-Droplet Method for the Numerical Simulation of Clouds and Precipitation: a Particle-Based Microphysics Model Coupled with Non-hydrostatic Model: Super-Droplet Method: numerical implementation

-Let us introduce a grid which covers the real-space.
-We can choose any kind of grids, which may be not uniform, but the volume of each cell must be small enough compared to the space-scale of the atmospheric fluid so that the coalescence occurs according to the probability \eqref{prob_super} in each cell.
-Let us make a list of super-droplets in a certain cell at time $t$: $I:=\{i_1, i_2, \dots i_{n_s}\}$, where $n_s$ is the total number of super-droplets in the cell.
-Then, by definition, each pair of super-droplets $(j,k)\in I^2$, $j\neq k$, coalesces with the probability $P_{jk}^{(s)}$ within the short time interval $(t,t+\Delta t_c)$.
-Note that $P_{jk}^{(s)}\ll1$ because $\Delta t_c$ is small.
-We have to examine all the possible pairs $(j,k)\in I^2$, $j\neq k$, to know the random realization at the time $t+\Delta t_c$.
+Let $\Delta t_c$ be the time step to simulate this process.
+Let us introduce a grid which covers the entire real-space for our simulation.
+We can choose any kind of grid - which may be unstructured - but the volume of each cell must be small enough that the super-droplets are well-mixed inside the cell and the coalescence occurs according to the probability \eqref{prob_super} in each cell.
+Let us make a list of super-droplets in a certain cell at time $t$: $I:=\{i_1, i_2, \dots , i_{n_s}\}$, where $n_s$ is the total number of super-droplets in the cell.
+Then, by definition, each pair of super-droplets $(j,k)\in I^2$, $j\neq k$, coalesces with probability $P_{jk}^{(s)}$ within the short time interval $(t,t+\Delta t_c)$.
+Note that $P_{jk}^{(s)}\ll1$ if $\Delta t_c$ is small.
+We have to examine all the possible pairs $(j,k)$ to know the random realization at the time $t+\Delta t_c$.
 However, this yields computational cost $O(n_s^2)$ and this is not efficient.
 Instead, we propose a novel Monte Carlo scheme which leads us to $O(n_s)$ cost in computation.

-Let $L:=\{(j_{1},k_{1}),(j_{2},k_{2}),\dots,(j_{[n_s/2]},k_{[n_s/2]})\}$ be a list of randomly generated, non-overlapping, $[n_s/2]$ number of pairs.
+Let $L:=\{(j_{1},k_{1}),(j_{2},k_{2}),\dots,(j_{[n_s/2]},k_{[n_s/2]})\}$ be a list of $[n_s/2]$ randomly generated, non-overlapping pairs.
 Non-overlapping means that no super-droplet belongs to more than one pair.
-This list can be made by generating a random permutation of $I$ and make pairs from the front, which cost $O(n_s)$ in computation (see the appendix).
+This list can be made by generating a random permutation of $I$ and make pairs from the front, which cost $O(n_s)$ in computation (see Appendix~\ref{app.A}).
 By examining only these $[n_s/2]$ pairs instead of the whole possible $n_s(n_s-1)/2$ pairs, the cost will be $O(n_s)$.
-In compensation for this simplification, all the coalescence probability is divided by the decreasing ratio of pair number, and the corrected, scaled up probability for the $\alpha$th pair is obtained as
+In compensation for this simplification, the coalescence probability is divided by the decreasing ratio of pair number, and the corrected, scaled up probability for the $\alpha$th pair is obtained as

 This may be justified if the following relation holds good,